 Stephen Sondheim's and James Lapine's Into the Woods opened on Broadway in 1987 and had a solid run of 765 performances, winning Tony Awards for Best Score, Best Book, and Best Actress (Joanna Gleason as The Baker's Wife).
 It was somewhat eclipsed by the enormous success of The Phantom of the Opera that opened in the same season and went on to be the long-running warhorse that it is.
 What is so intriguing about Into the Woods is the absolute love and devotion theatregoers, performers, directors and producers have for this piece.
 It is, in many ways, a phenomenon, when you consider that the show has had three, well-publicized and received New York revivals since its arrival there, a highly successful PBS airing of the original production, an Academy Award-nominated feature film made by Disney, several successful reunion concerts of the original cast, and the musical has become a mainstay of regional theatres, summer stock companies, community theatres, and high schools.
 So what is it about this show that inspires such a devoted following?

-A Look Back at Into the Woods on Broadway and Beyond
+A Look Back at 3 Decades of Into the Woods

 For those who don't know Into the Woods, the musical weaves together four classic fairy tales (Little Red Riding Hood, Jack and the Beanstalk, Rapunzel and Cinderella), using an original yarn (The Baker and His Wife) as the means to bring these familiar characters of our childhood together in the same expansive forest.
 Once they are there, they go about the details of their famous stories, affecting each other's outcomes, and completing the first act of the show with the usual "Happily Ever After" we've come to expect from fairy tales.
 Along the way, they all have to lie and cheat a little to get what they want, turning the second act into a much darker story involving the accepting of responsibility for their actions in the first act.
 Throughout, they make introspective discoveries about morality and their evolving maturity, leading the survivors to a better understanding of community and their obligations within it.